 You can pay with credit or debit card or you may issue an electronic check from your bank account (checking or savings).

 You can pay current utility bill, misc. permits, parking tickets, & NSF checks online.

 Are there fees for paying online?

-There is a non-refundable service fee of $1.50 per transaction when using electronic check and $3.50 per transaction when using a credit/debit card.
+There is a non-refundable service fee of $1.50 per transaction when using electronic check and $3.00 per transaction when using a credit/debit card.
 The service fee will be shown on the payment page before you submit your payment for processing.
-If paying by phone there is an additional $1.00 IVR surcharge.

 How will I know that my payment has been accepted?

 After you submit your payment, you will see a payment confirmation screen.
 It will contain your payment confirmation message.
 It will show an approved number for credit cards or a processed number for electronic check.
 You will also receive a confirmation email after your transaction is submitted.
 The email will include your account number, invoice number, amount paid and confirmation message.
 If your electronic check does not pass through the bank, you will receive an email informing you of the rejected payment.